From now until the end of the month, submissions are open for this year's Hint Fiction contest, judged by Roxane Gay.

 About the judge:

-- All winners and runners up will receive signed copies of the Hint Fiction anthology, as well as signed copies of my very short fiction collection Phantom Energy.
+All winners and runners up will receive signed copies of the Hint Fiction anthology.

 There is no entry fee.

-Not sure what Hint Fiction is?
+Still not sure what Hint Fiction is?
 It’s strongly recommended you check out the anthology, which is still available in paperback.
-Also, Norton has kindly lowered the price of the ebook for a limited time, so you can purchase it for just $2.99 on Kindle, Nook, Kobo, and iTunes.
+It’s also available as an ebook on Kindle, Nook, Kobo, iTunes, and Google Play.